Liverpool Hope Logo Liverpool Hope Logo

 The Archbishop Desmond Tutu Centre for War and Peace Studies seeks to promote the study of conflict and conflict resolution, including in its remit the analysis of war, peace and the phases in between; and embracing the study of both international and civil conflict.

 The Centre for War and Peace Studies was set up in 2004.
 It is located within the Department of History and Politics.
 However, it is enriched by a large panel of members coming from many different departments and subject areas such as English, Drama, Theology, Psychology, Politics, History and Media studies, creating an interdisciplinary environment for research and postgraduate teaching.
-The current director of the Centre is Dr Catalina Montoya, Senior Lecturer in International Relations.

 In 2007, the University approached Archbishop Desmond Tutu to ask him if he would give his name to the War and Peace Centre.
 Professor Gerald Pillay, Vice-Chancellor & Rector of Liverpool Hope University said: "His great work with the Truth and Reconciliation Commission in South Africa is the reason why we asked Archbishop Tutu if he would allow us to use his name for the Centre."
 In celebration of the naming of the Centre, Archbishop Desmond Tutu gave an address in Liverpool Metropolitan Cathedral on Tuesday 26th June 2007, entitled 'Ours is a Moral Universe'.